Greentwip/lex-talionis/README.md

 ### Installing

-This section requires git.
-If you don't have git, install it from here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+You can find more detailed instructions on installing Git, Python, Pygame, and other tools here: https://gitlab.com/rainlash/lex-talionis/-/wikis/102.-Installations

-To get the Lex Talionis engine code on your machine, create a new folder.
-Then, in the command line or a terminal, type:
+To get the Lex Talionis engine code on your machine, in the command line or a terminal, type:

 ```
 git clone https://gitlab.com/rainlash/lex-talionis